Keyring-Network/core-contracts/docs/index.md

 Generate a deterministic ruleId

-_Warning: This does not validate the inputs_
+_Warning: This does not validate the inputs.
+Operands must be sorted ascending to be valid._

 #### Return Values